FailAcademy/learning/adp-london/_slides/week-07/01-intro-to-tdd.md

 # Agenda

-1. Coding Interviews
+1. Coding interviews
-1. Code completion
+2. Code completion
-1. Intro to TDD
+3. Intro to TDD
-1. Write failing tests
+4. Write failing tests
-1. Red Green Refactor
+5. Red Green Refactor
-1. Mocks, Stubs, Fakes
-1. Handling dependencies in unit tests

 ---
 template: inverse

-## Coding Interviews
+# Coding Interviews

-__Fun Fact__: The code you'll actually be writing on the job is not at all like the code you'll be asked to write for an interview.

 ---
-class: middle
+class: center, middle

+### Coding Interviews

+**Fun Fact**: The code you'll actually be writing on the job is not at all like the code you'll be asked to write for an interview.

+---

-## Coding Interviews
+# Coding Interviews

-- Often Computer Science heavy (less so for Juniors)
+- Often computer science-heavy (less so for juniors)
 - Focus on devil-in-the-details problems
-- Are as much about __how you write code__ as they are about __what code you write__
+- Are as much about **how you write code** as they are about **what code you write**

 ---
-class: middle

-## Format
+# Format

-.condensed[
-- First interview: usually with HR or Recruitment for __Fit__
+- First interview: usually with HR or Recruitment for **fit**
-- __Take-home programming task__, due within 1-3 days
+- **Take-home programming task**, due within 1-3 days
-- Second interview, __whiteboarding/live coding__
+- Second interview, **whiteboarding/live coding**
-- _Depending on the company, might have more live coding interviews_
+- Depending on the company, they might have more live coding interviews
-- Meeting with CEO or CTO for __final decision__
+- Meeting with CEO or CTO for **final decision**
-]

 ---
-class: middle
+class: center, middle

 .large[
   This week, we're going to focus on tools to help you with the take-home and in-interview coding challenges.
 ]

 ---
 template: inverse

 # Test Driven Development
-Finally, a sane way to write code

 ---
-layout: false
 class: middle, center

+.large[
-.large[How do you know when your code is "done"?]
+  How do you know when your code is **done**?
+]

 ???